7 best virtual office software for remote team collaboration

 Key features:

-- Web-based canvas to add multiple apps, websites, PDFs, and images next to each other
+• Expansive canvas to add browser-based apps, websites, PDFs, and images

 Pricing: